Exclusive: Delta pilots received record overtime while MAX crisis hit rivals - unions

-CHICAGO (Reuters) - Delta Air Lines (DAL.N) pilots are receiving record overtime, straining the airline’s labor costs, partly as it adds more flights to take advantage of a gap in demand left by the grounding of the Boeing 737 MAX at rival carriers, union officials told Reuters.
+CHICAGO (Reuters) - Delta Air Lines (DAL.N) pilots are receiving record overtime, straining the airline’s labor costs, in part because it has added more flights to fill a supply gap left by the grounding of the Boeing 737 MAX at rival carriers, union officials told Reuters.

-The surge in overtime highlights a split in the fortunes of U.S. airline workers as airlines like Delta, which does not fly the MAX, scramble to meet demand while staff at rivals like Southwest Airlines (LUV.N) and American Airlines (AAL.O) sit at home on basic pay.
+The surge in overtime highlights a split in the fortunes of U.S. airline workers as carriers like Delta, which does not fly the MAX, scramble to meet demand while staff at rivals like Southwest Airlines (LUV.N) and American Airlines (AAL.O) sit at home on basic pay.

 Delta issued a record 40,554 “green slips” - double-pay for overtime flying - between May and August, double the same period in 2018, according to pilot union Delta Master Executive Council, a unit of the Air Line Pilots Association.